jbshep/conversational-python-legacy/chapters/ch2_cond.md

 `False`, the block will be skipped.

-Based on what we know about variables having types, we might conclude that we can create Boolean variables, too, and we’d be right!
+Based on what we know about variables having types, we might conclude that we can create Boolean variables, too, and we'd be right!
 Consider the code in Listing~\ref{code:cats_bool_var}.

 \begin{codelisting}